 There is nothing good for the skin in Cetaphil.
 Except water.
 My original review still stands: CarolineHirons/Cetaphil – but using it twice a day and then coating your skin in coconut oil is asking for trouble.

 Cetaphil dries the skin out.
 That moisture needs to be replaced with something more hydrating than a coconut oil.
 Coconut oil as a moisturiser is just not the best choice.
-It creates a barrier on the face.
+It is truly comedogenic and creates a barrier on the face.
 It’s water-free, meaning you’re not replacing what you’ve removed (stripped) with Cetaphil.
 While the lauric acid in coconut oil can be antibacterial, it’s much better used in the extract form, as that prevents is being occlusive.

 So washing your face with something dehydrating and drying, and following it up with something occlusive, leaves you with a desert of an epidermis that is crying out for something wet and cooling.